-An automatic feeder can be a Godsend for busy cat owners who can't always be there at Kitty's feeding time.
+An automatic cat feeder can be a godsend for busy pet owners who can't always be there at Kitty's feeding time.
 These feeders range from very simple gravity feed systems to high tech timed and portion controlled systems.
 While most offer a good deal of convenience, they do tend to have some drawbacks.
 So which ones are worth your money?

 PetSafe 5 Meal Automatic Pet Feeder

 - Type of feeder: Battery-operated, programmable 5 meal feeder

 - Capacity: Holds 5 cups

 The Petsafe 5 Meal Automatic Feeder operates like an automated lazy Susan.
 The feeder holds a covered serving tray that contains five separate feeding compartments inside.
 Each compartment holds up to one cup of food and stores it airtight until feeding time.
 You can program the timer to rotate the feeding tray and serve the next meal at whichever time you choose.

 - You can use the system to break your cat's daily diet into smaller portions fed throughout the day, or you can use the system to help cut back on an obese cat's daily intake.